Call4Cloud | MMP-C | Autopilot | Device Preparation

 While uploading the Hash I also made sure I watched Fiddler capture the upload of the hardwareidentifier to make sure I could compare it with the OA3Tool I mentioned earlier.

 As shown above, the Hardware Hash was indeed uploaded.
 For everyone thinking Microsoft still has your Autopilot Hash in their service, you are totally wrong!
-As shown above, when the hash gets uploaded, Microsoft extracts the “data” they need and immediately ditches that chunk of wonderful information.
+When the hash gets uploaded, Microsoft extracts the “data” they need and immediately ditches that chunk of wonderful information.

 Microsoft is even telling us the same thing, right?
 Otherwise, they should mention the Hash and not mention “data” .. but that is just me thinking out loud….